symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 [*Merriam-Webster*](https://www.merriam-webster.com/dictionary/Native%20American) defines *Native American* as “a member of any of the indigenous peoples of the western hemisphere.”

-[AP](https://www.apstylebook.com/ap_stylebook/race-related-coverage) says it’s acceptable to refer to multiple people of different tribal affiliations as *American Indians* or *Native Americans*.
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/race-related-coverage) says it’s acceptable to refer to multiple people of different tribal affiliations as *American Indians* or *Native Americans*.
 The [*NAJA Reporting and Indigenous Terminology Guide*](https://najanewsroom.com/wp-content/uploads/2018/11/NAJA_Reporting_and_Indigenous_Terminology_Guide.pdf), published by the Native American Journalists Association, mentions that individuals may have a preference between these terms, so if you can, it’s best to ask.

 For individuals, specify which tribe they are a part of instead of using general terms.
 NAJA explains: “While many Indigenous people share a common history of oppression and colonialism, tribal nations are diverse and different; failing to use the actual name of the tribe you are reporting on is neither accurate, fair or thorough and undermines diversity by erasing the tribe’s identity.”